-- You file Form 1040 and itemize deductions on Schedule A (Form 1040). - You are legally liable for the loan. - There is a true debtor-creditor relationship between you and the lender. - The mortgage is a secured debt on a qualified home in which you have an ownership interest.
+- You file Form 1040 and itemize deductions on Schedule A (Form 1040). - The mortgage is a secured debt on a qualified home in which you have an ownership interest.
 "Secured debt" and "qualified home" are explained later.

-You cannot deduct interest you pay for someone else if you are not legally liable to pay it.
 Both you and the lender must intend that the loan be repaid.